kalika0208/HandwrittenTextRecognition/README.md

 # Handwritten Text Recognition (CLI Version)

 A simple command-line project: put an image in a folder, run the script, and it prints the text it found in that image.
+It is a command-line Handwritten/Printed Text Recognition tool in Python using OpenCV for image preprocessing and EasyOCR for text extraction, with results logged to a local SQLite database.

 ---